kristianmandrup/json-schema-model-builder/Readme.md

 ## Status

 Under development, but mostly complete.
 Use the classes as a base for your own infrastructure.
+See [Building Blocks](./BuildingBlocks.md) for more details

-Check the tests and markdown files (for each file) for in-depth API documentation.
+Please check the tests and markdown `*.md` documentation files for in-depth API documentation.

 ## Quick start